Communication Sciences and Disorders

 If you have a bachelor’s degree in a field other than communication sciences and disorders, you can take classes to BGSU to allow you to apply to our master’s program.
 The following prerequisite courses must be completed, however, before you can begin the master’s program.

 - CDIS 1230 Introduction to CDIS (not required for admission to grad program, but required for Ohio school SLP licensure)

 - CDIS 3010 Anat. and Phys. of the Speech Mechanism

 - CDIS 3020 Introduction to Hearing Science and Acoustics

 - CDIS 4010 Clinical Methods in Communication Disorders

-You must also have taken at least one course in biology, psychology, physical science (e.g., chemistry, physics, geology, or astronomy), and a course in mathematics (typically college algebra).
+You must also have taken at least one course in biology, psychology, physical science (e.g., chemistry, physics), and a course in statistics.
 Any of these courses that you took during your bachelor’s education count towards this requirement.
 Here is a checksheet that has more detail on class requirements.